 The photographic series is an interpretation and expression of events set on battle sites, massacre sites, original homesteads, watering holes and ceremonial grounds in Gunaikurnai country.

-The full series of photographs from Wallung Githa Unsettled go on exhibition alongside a solo installation piece by Paton at Anna Pappas Gallery, launching 6pm Friday 10th April 2015.
+The full series of photographs from Wallung Githa Unsettled were first exhibited alongside a solo installation piece by Paton at Anna Pappas Gallery.